harshitjnu/Multilingual-Fake-News-Detection-Model/README.md

 Data Preprocessing:
 1. Removes unwanted characters, URLs, mentions, and hashtags.
-2. Retains alphanumeric characters and scripts specific to supported languages (e.g., Hindi, Bengali).
+2. Retains alphanumeric characters and scripts specific to supported languages.
 3. Combines title and text into a single feature for English data.

 Data Combination: